The Best Creme Brûlée

 Tips for Making Creme Brûlée

-- Plan ahead….the Very Best Creme Brûlée recipe is best if made in advance.
+- Plan ahead – the Very Best Creme Brûlée recipe is best if made in advance.
 At least a day is optimal.
 This gives the custard time to chill and set up in the fridge.
+Just be sure to cover with plastic wrap before transferring to the refrigerator.

 You can finish off your Vanilla Creme Brûlée using your oven’s broiler with similar results.
 It’s a little more touchy and you’ll have to keep your eye on it every second so it doesn’t burn.